Tips for writing an exceptional Personal Statement

 Start by brainstorming, use a notebook, sketchbook, or audio recorder, whatever works for you, use it to write down, draw out, or verbalize some ideas, memories, and stories.
 Answer some, or all, of these questions and hopefully that will lead you to an ah-ha moment of "yes! this is who I am and what I want you to know about me."

 List 5 details from your life.
 They can be interesting facts that describe some small, random part of who you are.
 “When I was 12, I earned a black belt in Karate.”
-“I love researching recipes for making salsa.”
+“I love singing in the rain.”
 “I marvel at different types of cloud formations.”
 “I am weirdly fascinated with fireflies.”
-“I absolutely hate oranges.”
+“I won a paper airplane flying contest.”
 "I can forage my entire dinner from the woods behind my house."

 Write down a list of …